mcandocia/TreeGrabForReddit/README.txt

 3. Edit dbinfo.py to reflect the PostgreSQL settings
 4. Edit praw_user.py to reflect your Reddit developer account information.

 Right now the scraper (if run from scraper.py) can run through files if you manually give the post IDs and/or you supply a list of subreddits to cyclically collect data from.
+You can also supply a list of user names to scrape through beforehand.

 The basic command format is